lifemapper/bison/docs/notes/process_2019_10.rst

 #. geodetic_datum

-   * not present in GBIF file (AMS: later, parse from another field or get from verbatim)
+   * not present in GBIF occurrence.txt (AMS: next, parse from another field which includes 'GEODETIC_DATUM_ASSUMED' or get from verbatim.txt)

 #. coordinate_precision